WUIS

 WUIS (91.9 FM), branded on-air as NPR Illinois, is the National Public Radio member station in Springfield, Illinois, United States.
 It primarily features National Public Radio news and talk programming.
-The station is owned by and based at the University of Illinois Springfield.
-It operates a full-time satellite, WIPA in Pittsfield, which serves a small portion of the Quincy market.
+The station is owned by and based at the WUIS Building on the campus of the University of Illinois Springfield on Theodore Dreiser Lane.
+It operates a full-time satellite, WIPA (89.3 FM) in Pittsfield, which serves a small portion of the Quincy market.

 History

 WUIS originally hit the airwaves on January 3, 1975, as WSSR, operated by what was then Sangamon State University.
-It became WSSU in 1989, and adopted its current calls when Sangamon State merged with the University of Illinois system in 1995.
+It became WSSU in 1989, and WUIS when Sangamon State merged with the University of Illinois system in 1995.

 WIPA was brought online in 1993.

-In 2015, the station rebranded as "NPR Illinois."
+In 2015, the station rebranded as "NPR Illinois".